microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 # Build an AI Application using RAG with SQL Database in Fabric​

 This lab walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
-You'll learn how to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function, and expose the results via a GraphQL API.
+You'll learn how to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function.
-The final step integrates Azure OpenAI Chat Completion to deliver natural language responses, enabling intelligent product recommendations.

-# Setup of database credential
+## Setup of database credential

 A database scoped credential is a record in the database that contains authentication information for connecting to a resource outside the database.
-For this lab, we will be creating one that contains the api key for connecting to Azure OpenAI services.
+For this module, we will be creating one that contains the api key for connecting to Azure OpenAI services.

-1. Open the database that you created in the first module.
+Open the database that you created in the first module.
 Click New SQL Query - Copy/Paste the below code and run the query.

+> **Note:** Above code is used to create a database scoped credential with Azure OpenAI endpoint.

 ```SQL-notype